claesenm/optunity/docs/api/optunity.solvers.rst

-optunity.solvers package
+Solvers
 ========================

-This package bundles all solvers and related logic available in Optunity.
+The `optunity.solvers` package bundles all solvers and related logic available in Optunity.

 The following solvers are available: